huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 ---

-Notice that the position of the property in `template` (in this case "2") needs to be known.
-The order is respecting the order in which the properties are defined in the template.
+Notice that the position of the property in `template` (in this case "2") needs to be hardcoded to the array.
+The order respects the order in which the properties are defined in the template.
 Still, you can inspect this by analyzing the correct array position within the template.
 There are several ways to accomplish this:

+- explore your datasets (described in the next section)
 - do a `repeat` section of all the properties and extract their labels
 - inspect the response to the browser request to the `templates` endpoint
 - inspect the redux store in `page -> datasets -> template`
 - doing an API call to fetch the template
 - inspecting the database directly

 These are all advanced procedures.
 Please refer to the different sections of this documentation depending on your desired approach.
-Currently, there is no way to know before hand the position of a property within the template.
-Entities, on the other hand, are namespaced by property name, so it is easier to extract the data.
-As noted, whenever possible, use the `entity` dataset as it has more data and it is simpler to use.
+As noted, whenever possible, use the `EntityData` component first, if this does not provide with enough versatility try the `entity` dataset as it has more data and it is simpler to use.
+If not, default to the `entityRaw` dataset.
+Only use the javascript section of a page if all else fails.

 ## Exploring your datasets